hoangduytran/blender-manual/manual/interface/controls/nodes/arranging.rst

 The snapping options can be found on the rightmost side of the node editor's header.

-Snap
+Snap :kbd:`Shift-Tab`
    Toggle snapping on or off.
+You can also do this temporarily by holding :kbd:`Ctrl` after starting to drag one or more nodes around.

-Snap Node Element
+Snap Node Element :kbd:`Shift-Ctrl-Tab`
    What to snap the selected nodes to:

    :Grid: Snap to the grid in the background.